 Arts Northern Rivers respectfully acknowledges Bundjalung, Yaegl, Gumbaynggirr and Githabul Country, the lands we work and create on.
 We appreciate the unique and vibrant array of Aboriginal and Torres Strait Islanders artists and cultural practitioners from here and living here.
 We strive to strengthen self-determination, promote presence, and support cultural continuation.

 Bundjalung and beyond are lands steeped in complex woven histories and identities.
-Bulaan Buruugaa Ngali Exhibition shares the histories and identities of women who bring forth ancient weaving practices and knowledge systems.
+Bulaan Buruugaa Ngali Exhibition shared the histories and identities of women who bring forth ancient weaving practices and knowledge systems.

 “Proudly, like our ancestors we have adapted to the environmental changes, to the new ways, but with each step, each decade, each generation, the new leaders will remember the footprints of the old ways.” – Rhoda Roberts AO, 2023

-This exhibition and the publication ‘Bulaan Buruugaa Ngali ...we weave together’ is an appendage project preserving the intricate weaving practices of Bundjalung women.
+This exhibition and the publication ‘Bulaan Buruugaa Ngali ...we weave together’ are appendage projects preserving the intricate weaving practices of Bundjalung women.
 Over the past four years, Arts Northern Rivers has conducted workshops where local weavers generously shared their knowledge and techniques with Aboriginal communities across the Bundjalung region.
 These workshops unified women and girls from Bundjalung and beyond, creating a culturally safe space to share culture and stories and connect through weaving.
-The exhibition and publication are a comprehensive compilation documenting women's journeys, capturing stories of revered Elders and weavers, historical materials, and traditional plant species and techniques.
-This exhibition has deep support and desire from the community members (both Indigenous and non-Indigenous) to be realised.
-It is not just an exhibition for the community, it represents a returning of elders, of ancestral objects, and reclamation of cultural weaving for contemporary cultural expression.
+The exhibition and publication were a comprehensive compilation documenting women's journeys, capturing stories of revered Elders and weavers, historical materials, and traditional plant species and techniques.
+This project had deep support and desire from the community members (both Indigenous and non-Indigenous) to be realised.
+It was not just an exhibition for the community, it represented a returning of elders, of ancestral objects, and reclamation of cultural weaving for contemporary cultural expression.

 “The earth is our greatest teacher, our knowledge holder and our divine authority.” – Aunty Lauren Jarrett, 2023

-Bulaan Buruugaa Ngali Exhibition is an extension of a long-form Aboriginal and community-led project in weaving reclamation on Bundjalung Country.
-New works from Bundjalung, Yaegl, Gumbaynggirr and Kamilaroi (Gamilaroi) weavers have been commissioned alongside 9 ancestral woven objects that featured in the exhibition.
+Bulaan Buruugaa Ngali Exhibition was an extension of a long-form Aboriginal and community-led project in weaving reclamation on Bundjalung Country.
+New works from Bundjalung, Yaegl, Gumbaynggirr and Kamilaroi (Gamilaroi) weavers were commissioned alongside 9 ancestral woven objects that featured in the exhibition.

 “To collect and hold the sacred materials of countless generations somehow makes time shift, and reality shape change.
 Troubles fall away for an hour or a day while the reeds or vinesor feathers move in and out of the other strands, we see the underlying lessons that change is ever constant.” – Melissa Lucashenko, 2023